-Slow cooked, shredded beef takes on incredible flavor in this Venezuelan Carne Mechada.
+Slow cooked, shredded beef takes on incredible flavor of onions, sweet red bell peppers, and cumin in this Venezuelan Carne Mechada.

 Venezuelan Shredded Beef: Carne Mechada

 You may have heard of Cuba’s famous shredded beef dish, Ropa Vieja.
 Literally translated “old clothes,” the dish is much more appetizing than the name would lead you to believe.

 In Venezuela, they have a very similar dish that goes by the name of Carne Mechada.